Jaxaver/lab-javascript-memory-game/README.md

 ### Iteration 2: The `MemoryGame` class

 We will test our game logic using Jasmine (at this point, you should be **Jasmine Masters!**).
-Actually, for this game the game logic is pretty simple, we only going to need a `MemoryGame` class, and some *methods* to shuffle and compare cards, and one to check if the game is finished.
+Actually, for this game the game logic is pretty si mple, we only going to need a `MemoryGame` class, and some *methods* to shuffle and compare cards, and one to check if the game is finished.

 If you open `memory.js` file, you will see that it is preset for you: